chrsippl/MILESTONE_web/docs/source/Kap1.rst

 .. _Python website: http://www.python.org/

-This is a link back to `Section 1`_.
+This is a link back to `index`_.
 You can link based off of the heading name within a document.